 Free live music programs are offered every Wednesday through Sunday afternoon, May through September, and weekend afternoons in October.
 If you're interested in clogging, just ask.
 Chances are there's someone around who would love to teach you!

-Shop 'til you drop or relax on a hayride!
 After a trip around the dance floor, take a look at the local mountain art, jams, jellies, sauces, sweets, gifts, and more!
-You're never too old to take an Orchard hayride, where you gaze out at the picture-perfect views while listening to stories that have shaped this area for centuries.
+You're never too old to take an Orchard hayride, where you gaze out at the mountain views while listening to stories that have shaped this area for centuries.
 Oh, and don't forget the apples!

 The name Altapass is a railroad gift.
-Alta meaning high, and pass noting McKinney Gap were combined by the Railroad to name the community which grew as a resort near the Blue Ridge Tunnel.
-The community disappeared as quickly when the Clinchfield discontinued passenger service and the the highway went through Gillespie Gap, bypassing McKinney Gap altogether.
+Alta meaning high, and pass noting McKinney Gap were combined by the railroad to name the community which grew as a resort near the Blue Ridge Tunnel.
+The community disappeared as quickly when the Clinchfield discontinued passenger service and the highway went through Gillespie Gap, bypassing McKinney.

 When the railroad building was done, the Clinchfield Railroad turned the land it owned above the tracks near the Blue Ridge Tunnel into The Orchard.
 The land above the Loops was particularly well suited to apple growing, thanks to its geography.
 Located on a southeast-facing slope, the Orchard is 'frost free' most of the time.
 State champion apples were grown repeatedly at the Orchard, and at its peak 125,000 bushels of apples a year were packed and shipped out on the Clinchfield.